-Per Kleiva (1933) is educated at the National Academy of Art in Oslo, Copenhagen, Stockholm and Academy of Art in Florence, Italy.
+Per Kleiva (1933-2017) was educated at the National Academy of Art in Oslo, Copenhagen, Stockholm, and the Academy of Art in Florence, Italy.
 Kleiva masters with a variety of media but is most celebrated for his paintings and works of woodcut.
-Inspired by Jim Dine, Roy Lichtenstein and Andy Warhol, Kleiva became the most prominent component in the trend of pop art in Norway in the 1960.
+Inspired by Jim Dine, Roy Lichtenstein, and Andy Warhol, Kleiva became the most prominent component in the trend of pop art in Norway in the 1960s.

-Kleiva was amongst the artists who took the pop culture in an explicitly political direction, as opposed to American collegues such as Andy Warhol and Roy Lichtenstein.
+Kleiva was amongst the artists who took the pop culture in an explicitly political direction, as opposed to American colleagues such as Andy Warhol and Roy Lichtenstein.
 His works frequently had strong political messages condemning global issues as USA warfare in Vietnam, and praising communism in China.
-Stil today, Kleiva’s works communicates central issues in the society and human nature.
+Still today, Kleiva’s works communicate central issues in society and human nature.
 He makes the viewer contemplate our actions.
-Without giving answers, he pokes at unpleasant subjects, and makes us reflect on infected worldly issues.
+Without giving answers, he pokes at unpleasant subjects and makes us reflect on infected worldly issues.

 Kleiva cofounded the Norwegian artist group GRAS, which worked with prints and focused on socio-political subjects.
 Members of the group, Anders Kjær, Willibald Storn, Victor Lind, Morten Krogh and Kleiva, each had their own specific expressions and styles, however all had a basis in American Pop Art.
 GRAS provided opportunities and gave good print quality in large quantities, which became a tool for mass production.